Focusing on the basics, learning the endgame, doing chess puzzles, watching top games, and analyzing own games are the ways to improve in chess fast.

 People of all chess levels are looking to improve their game as quickly as possible.
 There is a rush to find this hidden treasure of tips that would propel one’s improvement.

 I don’t hold any secret in form of “silver bullets” or useless shortcuts but there are definitely ways to progress more smoothly which I will share here.
 These are things that have worked for me personally.

-Here are the tips to effectively improve your chess faster than you would normally:
+I will be sharing those tips now.
+To get started, here are the tips to effectively improve your chess faster than you would normally:

 1.)
 Focus on the basics

 The basics are the easiest yet rudimentary concept of chess excellence that gives you 70% of the results.